ritsilva/eVTOL_sim/README.md

 This is a simple simulation environment for exercising behavoir of electric aircraft and charging stations.
 For full details on the requirements for this project see [this document](https://github.com/ritsilva/eVTOL_sim/blob/274978f71cffba0e9c7ea2ba12ef77372b367780/eVtol%20Simulation%20Problem%20-%20AnyTimeDomain%20V2.docx).

 # Aircraft behavior
-Each aircraft has 7 defined characteristics; Cruise Speed (mph), Battery Capacity (kWh), Time to Charge (hours), Energy use at Cruise (kWh/mile), Passenger Count, and Probability of fault per hour.
-For ease of computation, despite the units of the aircraft's characteristics, all internal computations are converted and done in the time scale of miliseconds.
+Each aircraft has 7 defined characteristics; name, Cruise Speed (mph), Battery Capacity (kWh), Time to Charge (hours), Energy use at Cruise (kWh/mile), Passenger Count, and Probability of fault per hour.
+For ease of computation, despite the units of the aircraft's characteristics, all internal computations are converted and done in the time scale of milliseconds.

 Each aircraft shall start fully charged.
 Once the aircraft runs out of charge it will dock into a charging station and wait to be charged.
 Once it is fully charged it will begin flying again.